-Your child is squirming on the couch, picking fights with their siblings and is irritable.
-You try to get him ready for bed- but he’s being difficult.
-Finally, after going to the bathroom, he settles down for a bit and you can get his PJ’s on and brush his teeth.
+Your child is squirming on the couch, picking fights with their siblings, and is irritable.
+You try to get him ready for bed- but he’s difficult.
+Finally, after going to the bathroom, he settles down for a bit, and you can get his PJ’s on and brush his teeth.
 But then the bad mood comes back- he’s just not settled, his gassy- and on the toilet again.
-An hour later he is calm enough to go into bed- late again!
+An hour later, he is calm enough to go into bed- late again!
 And oh’ so sad.
 You know it’s going to be a long night…… Sounds familiar?

-Another possible contributing factor to an emotional response is antihistamines which can cause sleep disturbances causing tiredness and which can be the source of side effects such as irregular sleep patterns and increase irritability.
-At the end of the day, a person with allergies and who is experiencing the symptoms could just be worn down!
-Life doesn’t suddenly stop when a person has an allergy flare-up, kids still have to go to school, parents to work- a combination which is both mentally and physically draining.
+Another possible contributing factor to an emotional response is antihistamines, which can cause sleep disturbances, causing tiredness, which can be the source of side effects such as irregular sleep patterns and increased irritability.
+At the end of the day, a person with allergies and experiencing the symptoms could just be worn down!
+Life doesn’t suddenly stop when a person has an allergy flare-up.
+Kids still have to go to school, parents to work- a combination that is both mentally and physically draining.

-The importance of emotional healthcare for patients with respiratory and food allergies has drawn the attention of researchers and healthcare professionals- after noticing the increasing number of people with allergies and mental health issues.
-This has led to a tentative step towards clinical research in the hope to understand this connection further.
+The importance of emotional healthcare for patients with respiratory and food allergies has drawn researchers and healthcare professionals' attention- after noticing the increasing number of people with allergies and mental health issues.
+This has led to a tentative step towards clinical research in the hope of understanding this connection further.

 However, none of the studies tell us why.

 An allergic reaction is a form of inflammation.
 When the body experiences this, 2 things happen.
 Firstly, the immune system responds by releasing cytokines, protein molecules used in communication between cells.
 These molecules send signals to the brain inducing feelings of sickness that often come with the flu.
-It is also believed that cytokine has a negative effect on the brain and mental health- causing sadness and depression.
+It is also believed that cytokine negatively affects the brain and mental health, causing sadness and depression.

-Secondly, the allergic reactions trigger the release of cortisol, a stress hormone that interferes with serotonin- a ‘feel-good’ brain chemical.
-When there is an imbalance with serotonin research says that depression and anxiety might be induced.
+Secondly, the allergic reactions trigger cortisol release, a stress hormone that interferes with serotonin- a ‘feel-good’ brain chemical.
+When there is an imbalance with serotonin, research says that depression and anxiety might be induced.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.